A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: Device-based mmWave localization algorithms for indoor communication systems

 We summarize the findings of our survey in Table~\ref{tab:summaryLocAlgos}.
-The table succinctly conveys the main proposition of each paper, the main techniques used among those outlined in Sections~\ref{sec:localgo.aoa} to \ref{sec:loc.lastsecsurv}, the tools employed, and a highlight of the performance attained.
+The table succinctly conveys the main proposition of each paper, the main techniques used among those outlined in Sections~\ref{sec:localgo.aoa} to \ref{sec:localgo.lastsecsurv}, the tools employed, and a highlight of the performance attained.
 We observe a number of \ac{mmw} localization approaches exploiting different features of \ac{mmw} signals as well as different properties of \ac{mmw} propagation.
-While some schemes rely on well-known techniques, e.g., based on \ac{tof} and \ac{rssi} measurements, these techniques leverage the sparsity of \ac{mmw} multipath patterns in order to achieve better measurements and fine time resolution.
-In some environments and with lab-grade hardware, this often yields decimeter- or sub-decimeter-level accuracy, but requires specific protocols to exchange the data required to localize a device.
+While some schemes rely on well-known techniques, e.g., based on \ac{tof} and \ac{rssi} measurements, even these techniques have been further developed to leverage the sparsity of \ac{mmw} multipath patterns in order to collect more precise measurements with a finer time resolution.
+In some environments, typically with special-purpose lab-grade \ac{mmw} hardware, the corresponding localization schemes often yield decimeter- or sub-decimeter-level accuracy, but require specific protocols to exchange the data the algorithms need.

-With respect to such approaches, angle-based localization schemes relying on \ac{aoa} and \ac{adoa} measurements still prove accurate, and yield the additional benefit that \ac{aoa} measurements are a direct result of beam training operations at link setup time.
-Hybrid solutions that leverage both angle information and time/\ac{rssi} information tend to show even better performance, although but a few of them has been tested in operational environments with \ac{cots} equipment.
+With respect to such approaches, angle-based localization schemes relying on \ac{aoa} and \ac{adoa} measurements still prove accurate, and yield the additional benefit that \ac{aoa} measurements can directly result from beam training operations at link setup time.
+Hybrid solutions that leverage both angle information and time/\ac{rssi} information tend to show even better performance, although only a minority of them has been tested in operational environments with \ac{cots} equipment.

-Table~\ref{tab:toolsUsed} supports the above discussion by summarizing the techniques employed in each of the surveyed works.
-We observe a preference for geometry-based localization approaches, with different supporting signal processing algorithms.
-Machine learning methods have found comparatively less application to date.
-A possible explanation of this fact is that training these algorithms requires sufficiently large datasets which are often difficult to obtain.
-A valuable contribution to the community, in this respect, would be a collaborative effort towards a public benchmark dataset, that different authors would use to feed different machine learning approaches.

 Finally, Table~\ref{tab:evaluationMethod} summarizes the performance evaluation approach taken in each surveyed paper.
-We observe a majority of evaluation based on experiments with real hardware, although simulation is still used in several contexts, e.g., as a proxy to quickly and affordably generate large datasets.
+We observe a majority of evaluations based on experiments with real hardware, although simulation is still used in several contexts, e.g., as a tool to quickly and affordably generate large datasets.